 – Why this matters to you: if you switch between Wi‑Fi networks, you want a protocol that holds up well and reconnects quickly without dropping your protection.

 If you’re curious about specific protocol options, you can usually choose or auto-select the best available protocol in the Norton VPN app settings.
 For most users, the default configuration is tuned for reliability and security across devices.
-How to use edge free vpn for safe browsing with edge secure network setup and best practices
+Microsoft edge vpn not working: comprehensive troubleshooting guide for Edge vpn issues, fixes, and optimization 2026

 DNS leaks, kill switch, and other protections you should know about